 - Block Content - Blocks the content with a custom message on the block page (up to 255 characters).

 GoGuardian recommends not blocking content related to self-harm in order to prevent students from suppressing research (See: Chilling Effect) into these types of questions so that the program can continue to detect and help users that may need help.

-Notification emails are not sent until an Alert is assigned to a user.
-“Receive email notifications” must be also be enabled on the Smart Alerts Preferences tab.
+Notification emails are sent when an Alert is assigned to a user.
+“Receive email notifications” must be also be enabled on the Smart Alerts Preferences tab for a user to receive these emails.
 This setting will enable email notifications for your account only.
 “Receive email notifications” is enabled by default and can be modified at any time.